-Heat wave could break Vegas record as visitors stay inside chilled casinos and ER doctors are busy
+Heat wave could break Vegas record as visitors stay inside

 Meteorologists in Las Vegas warned people not to underestimate the danger.
 “This heatwave is NOT typical desert heat due to its long duration, extreme daytime temperatures, & warm nights.
 Everyone needs to take this heat seriously, including those who live in the desert,” the National Weather Service in Las Vegas said in a tweet.

-Phoenix hit 112 degrees F (44.4 C) on Friday, marking the city’s 15th consecutive day of 110 degree-plus (43.3 C) temperatures and putting it on track to beat the longest measured stretch of such heat.
+Phoenix marked the city’s 15th consecutive day of 110 degrees Fahrenheit (43.3 degrees Celsius) or higher temperatures on Friday, hitting 116 degrees Fahrenheit (46.6 degrees Celsius) by late afternoon, and putting it on track to beat the longest measured stretch of such heat.
 The record is 18 days, recorded in 1974.

 “This weekend there will be some of the most serious and hot conditions we’ve ever seen,” said David Hondula the city’s chief heat officer.
 “I think that it’s a time for maximum community vigilance.”